Medicare Advantage Vs Medigap (Medicare Supplement)

 - Medicare Advantage plans charge copays for doctor visits and medical services, while Medicare Supplement plans have no copays, except for specific plans (K, L, N).

-- Medicare Advantage plans often include prescription drug coverage, while Medicare Supplement plans fill in the coverage gaps of Original Medicare and separate Part D drug plans can provide prescription drug coverage for Medigap beneficiaries.
+- Medicare Advantage plans often include prescription drug coverage, while Medicare Supplement plans only fill in the hospital and medical coverage gaps of Original Medicare.
+Separate Part D drug plans can provide prescription drug coverage for Medigap beneficiaries.

 Key Differences